 The most common airway obstruction in a responsive patient is unresponsiveness, and in the unresponsive patient, it is the

 cardiopulmonary arrest.
 The focus of this lesson is primarily on removing

 The key to successful treatment is early recognition.
 Suspect FBAO in any victim who suddenly stops breathing becomes cyanotic and loses consciousness for no apparent reason.

 There are two types of FBAO – Partial and complete.

 Partial: An object caught in the throat that does not totally block breathing.
 A patient with partial obstruction may have adequate or poor air exchange.
 With adequate air exchange, the patient may cough forcefully, though there may be wheezing between coughs.
-Do not interfere with patient’s attempt to clear the airway.
-With poor air exchange, the patient will exhibit a weak, ineffective cough, high-pitched noise while inhaling, increased respiratory difficulty and possible cyanosis.
+Do not interfere with the patient’s attempt to clear the airway.
+With poor air exchange, the patient will exhibit a weak, ineffective cough, high-pitched noise while inhaling, increased respiratory difficulty, and possible cyanosis.
 Treat this situation as complete airway obstruction.

 Complete: The patient is unable to speak, breathe or cough.
 May clutch the neck with thumb and finger – this gesture is known as

 the complete Obstruction.